sganes/RecipientHandler/README.md

 1. open a new terminal
 2. cd recipientclient
-3. Install the dependencies
+3. Install the dependencies by executing - npm install
-     npm install
-4. Start the client by executing npm run serve
+4. Start the client by executing - npm run serve